esa/pyoptgra/doc/sphinx/sensitivity.rst

 	prob = pygmo.problem(_prob(silent=False))
 	opt.prepare_sensitivity(prob, [10])

-Since the problem does not provide a gradient, Optgra uses numerical differentiation to approximate it.
+Since the problem does not provide a gradient, Optgra uses numerical differentiation to approximate it, leading to several function calls:

 .. testoutput::